Abdominal Aortic Aneurysm - Quick Consult

 Back To Top

-1. American College of Emergency Physicians Policy Statement.
+American College of Emergency Physicians.
 Ultrasound Guidelines: Emergency, Point-of-Care, and Clinical Ultrasound Guidelines in Medicine.
-Approved June 2016.
+January 2023 (Policy Statement).

 This is intended solely as reference material and is not a recommendation for any specific patient.
 The practitioner must rely upon his or her own professional judgment and medical decision-making to determine whether it is relevant in a particular case.
 Materials are derived from medical and nursing texts, medical literature and national guidelines and should not be considered complete or authoritative.
 Users must rely on specific patient presentation, experience and judgment when utilizing any of the information contained herein relative to an actual patient.